Scholarly-Projects/annotation_extraction/B/Johnson - 1999 - Soul by soul life inside the antebellum slave mar_chronological_highlights_and_annotations.md

 ## General Notes
 - **Page 3**: the smells of city or a hundred people forced to live in a space the size of a home lot

-## Definitions, Locations, People and Stats
+## Definitions, Locations, People
 - **Page 3**: Not far from the levee was North america largest slave market

-## Definitions, Locations, People and Stats
+## Definitions, Locations, People
 - **Page 3**:  and maybe months that bounded the trading season

 ## General Notes